-An analysis based on models which capture all value streams directly can be computationally intensive and is not currently executed by the majority of utilities within the region.
+An analysis based on models which capture all value streams directly can be computationally intensive due to the sub-hourly timescale of action for many benefits and is not currently executed by the majority of utilities within the region.
 While that may be feasible in the future, in the interim, some utilities within the region have taken steps to work towards an analysis of storage that includes at least some of the value streams beyond energy and capacity.

-- At least one regional utility used a full 15 minute dispatch model with forecast error to capture the value of energy, capacity, regulation, and reserves but not frequency response (too small of a timescale) or T&D benefits (too granular of a system model). - At least two other utilities identified specific candidate circuits within their distribution system and used 3rd party software to evaluate the economic benefit of energy storage when dispatched to capture multiple benefit streams co-optimally.
+- At least one regional utility used a full 15 minute dispatch model with forecast error to capture the value of energy, capacity, regulation, and reserves but not frequency response (too small of a timescale) or T&D benefits (too granular of a system model).
+This model was done for just a single test year due to computational times. - At least two other utilities identified specific candidate circuits within their distribution system and used 3rd party software to evaluate the economic benefit of energy storage when dispatched to capture multiple benefit streams co-optimally.